Last updated on June 11th, 2023 at 04:37 am

-The following factors are taken into consideration when deciding on premiums for your pet.
+The following factors are taken into consideration when deciding on pet insurance premiums for your pet.
 Remember that each company sets its own pricing, and you will receive different pet insurance quotes from various insurers:

 - Coverage can increase based on your pet’s breed.
 Purebreds cost more to insure because they are prone to more hereditary conditions than a mixed breed.

 - Plans can cost more as your pet gets older.
-You should get pet insurance for your dog as soon as possible as the younger they are, the less likely they are to have pre-existing conditions, and the more affordable the insurance will be.
+You should get a Pet Insurance Policy for your dog as soon as possible, as the younger they are, the less likely they are to have pre-existing conditions, and the more affordable the insurance will be.

 - Where you live.

-- Price can depend on your annual limit, deductible, and the reimbursement percentage when you sign up for coverage.
+- Price can depend on your annual limit, deductible, and reimbursement percentage when signing up for coverage.

-Again, please keep in mind that each company and tier will be different based on your needs, circumstances and age of your Pit Bull.
+Again, please remember that each company and tier will be different based on your needs, circumstances and age of your Pit Bull.